Chapel Hill – Chauncy Hall School

-Chapel Hill – Chauncy Hall School (CH-CH) is an independent, college-preparatory day and boarding school for grades 7 through 12 located on a 42 acre campus in Waltham, Massachusetts, United States, and founded in 1828.
+Chapel Hill – Chauncy Hall School (CH-CH) is an independent, college-preparatory day and boarding school for grades 8 through 12 located on a 42 acre campus in Waltham, Massachusetts, United States, and founded in 1828.
 The school is accredited by the New England Association of Schools and Colleges.

 History

 Chapel Hill – Chauncy Hall's history involves three schools: Chauncy Hall, Chapel Hill, and the Huntington School.
 Chapel Hill, a school for girls founded in 1860 in Waltham on the current campus, and Chauncy Hall, a Boston day school for boys founded in 1828, merged in 1971 to create Chapel Hill – Chauncy Hall.

-To the merger, Chapel Hill brought its strength in humanities and the arts, and Chauncy Hall brought its strength in the fields of science and math.
+To the merger, Chapel Hill brought its strength in the humanities and the arts, and Chauncy Hall brought its strength in the fields of science and math.
 In 1974, Chapel Hill – Chauncy Hall incorporated the Huntington School, a Boston school for boys founded in 1909.

 Chapel Hill – Chauncy Hall has many long-standing traditions.
-Wilkins Hall and its free-standing spiral staircase is still in use today.
+Wilkins Hall and its free-standing spiral staircase are still in use today.
 At Head of School installations, the book of the school is passed from one head to the next.
 Charles Henry Sampson scholarships are annually awarded to qualified students.
+Sampson served as head of the Huntington School for 30 years before its 1974 incorporation into CH-CH.
 Additionally, the school continues to keep in contact with alumni of Chauncy Hall, Chapel Hill, and the Huntington School.

-In 2011, Chapel Hill - Chauncy Hall was featured in a Bloomberg article about schools that exploit Chinese student by representing themselves as high performing academic institutions, but are instead institutions with a heavy Special Education focus.
+In 2011, Chapel Hill - Chauncy Hall was featured in a Bloomberg article about schools that exploit Chinese students by representing themselves as high-performing academic institutions, but are instead institutions with a heavy Special Education focus.

 Student population and diversity

-CH-CH has 175 students, with a 45% boarding population and 55% day, and a 25% international student population.
+CH-CH has approximately 200 students, with a 45% boarding population and 55% day, and a 25% international student population.